gitjit/gitjit.github.io/_posts/2015-11-05-scala-partial-functions.md

 author : Jithesh Chandrasekharan
 image:
 comments: true
+meta: In Scala a function can be either total or partial.
+A function is total if it is designed to work for any values of its domain.
 ---

 In Scala a function can be either total or partial.
 A function is total if it is designed to work for any values of its domain.
 A canonical example for total function is "Multiplication",(a X b) whose domain is numbers and I can give any two numbers to the function and it produces a result.
 So it accepts any values in its domain.
 Where as if you consider division (a / b), I can pass any number for a but b cannot be 0.
 So division is naturally a partial function.